Our Mission

 Research

 Similar to other structured research programs, EESI students work in laboratories with faculty on the latest cutting-edge technology.
-However, the faculty are selected to ensure they have a passion for underrepresented minority student success and provides a safe space for students.
+However, the faculty are selected to ensure they have a passion for student success and provides a safe space for students.
 Sample research areas are robotics, sustainable and resilient infrastructures, high performance materials, and environmental biotechnology.

 EESI Outcomes